Vladimir Prijović

-Vladimir Prijović (born 26 June 2002) is a Serbian professional footballer who plays for as a centre-back for Napredak Kruševac.
+Vladimir Prijović (born 26 June 2002) is a Serbian professional footballer who plays as a left-back for Al-Sharjah.

 Career

 Club career

 Prijović is a product of Red Star Belgrade.
 He was loaned out to Grafičar in the 2019-20 season, where he made one appearance for the club in the Serbian First League.

 On 11 August 2020, Danish Superliga club AaB bought 18-year old Prijović for a fee around €210.000, with the player signing a four-year deal.
 In his first season at the club, Prijović only played for AaB's U-19 squad and reserve team.
 He made a total of two appearances for the Danish club, both in the Danish Superliga in 2021-22.

 On 27 July 2022, Prijović returned to his homeland, as he signed with Napredak Kruševac.
+On 31 August 2023, Spartak Subotica confirmed the signing of Prijović on a three-year deal with an option for one further year.